 Using a process to overcome sales objections is 5 times more successful than “winging it”.

 Step One: Anticipate the Objections First

 Before you even try to close the sale make sure that you prepare yourself by anticipating the objections that can come up when trying to close.
 For every point that you make you will want to make sure that you come up with what a possible counter or objection to that point could be; even if this is not how you individually would approach the subject.

 Step Two: Create Objection Answers

 After you have anticipated the possible objections sit down and brainstorm effective solutions to those objections.
 This way if the objection comes up in your presentation you can turn to your notes and sat ‘i’m glad you brought that up’ and provide your leads with a potential solution to the issue that they brought up in the first place.
 This is a great way for you to show the prospects that the products or services they are purchasing are worth the price.

 Make sure that you do your homework and know your prospective client.
 Look at their history and everything you know about them to pick out what concerns or objections they may have.
 From there you can begin practicing in role play scenarios so you can practice actually handling the objections during your presentation.
 Make sure you know your product or service inside and out.
 The more knowledge you have the more credible you sound.
 Additionally, you can provide your client with useful information while clearing the objections.

 Step Four: Enter the Presentation With the Right Attitude

-You should always go into a presentation expecting that you will get a number of objections and realizing that it is OK.
+You should always go into a presentation expecting that you will get a number of objections and realize that it is OK.
 Try to stay optimistic and keep in mind that these objections are not being brought up because of anything that you did.
 Not taking objections personally is the key to not burning out.
 There is a lot of rejection and a lot of objections in sales, so taking every objection personally will burn you out fast.

 Step Five: Remove Objections One-By-One Calmly